Common features and contractual requirements

 There are no statutory provisions that impose pre-contractual disclosure requirements on franchisors.
 Based on the general principles of contract law, a franchisor is not obliged to provide information to its franchisees.
+The Supreme Court confirmed this rule as recently as 2018 (Albert Heijn, ECLI:NL:HR:2018:1696).
 In turn, franchisees must investigate franchisors (which is again based on the principles of general contract law).
 As a general rule, a franchisor’s duty to inform prevails over a franchisee’s duty to investigate its franchisor.

 A franchise agreement entered into on the basis of an error (ie, an incorrect prognosis or forecasts of profits furnished by the franchisor) which would not have been concluded by the franchisee if it had had a correct view of the situation is voidable.
 In certain circumstances, the franchisee can also seek damages and termination for breach instead of voiding the agreement.